adibmez/adib-portfolio/README.md

 # Release Notes
-## Version 1.0.0 —
+## Version 1.0.0

-**Release Date:** February 16, 2026
+**Release Date:** February, 2026

----

 ## Overview

-This release introduces improvements to performance, design consistency, and overall user experience.
-The update focuses on stability, cleaner navigation, and better compatibility across modern browsers.

----
+This release introduces improvements overall website.
+And the website is now live.

 ## New Features